usnistgov/metaschema/test-suite/metaschema-xspec/markdown-types/readme.md

 # Metaschema processing XSpec testing - Markdown to Markup conversion and back

-Unit testing for Markdown processors supporting OSCAL Markdown.
+Unit testing for Markdown processors supporting Metaschema Markdown.

 By defining edge cases, this aims to show a deterministic bidirectional mapping, or failing that a demonstration of where issues remain in defining or implementing such a mapping.